Moose Meat is delicious if you start your preparation in the field.

 If you wait until you drag your moose out to the road before you clean it, you will avoid a lot of meat contamination.
 It will become a judgment call: how much time will it take you to retrieve your moose in one piece verses cleaning immediately, then either quartering and carrying and or doing a lot of extra cleanup to your moose meat.

-Caring for your moose meat in the field is very important if you are wanting good tasting table fair.
+Caring for your moose in the field is very important if you are wanting good tasting table fair.
 You must also take the steps to prevent bone sour.
 Although we are experienced moose hunters this year we found ourselves smelling something rotten hanging from our game pole.

-Our group of hunters prefer, when practical, to move our moose close to the road before cleaning, it really makes a huge difference in the end when you get back to camp and your moose meat is really very clean to start your skinning.
+Our group of hunters prefer, when practical, to move our moose close to the road before cleaning, it really makes a huge difference in the end when you get back to camp and your animal is really very clean to start your skinning.
 For more information about skinning moose please go to our moose skinning page.

 Did you know that moose is low in fat compare to beef?
 How low you ask.
 Let me explain...

-Lets compare 100 grams of ground mince from both Moose and Beef.
+Lets compare 100 grams of ground mince from both moose and beef.

 Moose